 The compliance statement template includes a page for wall insulation.
 This example statement is designed to incorporate all the information requirements for insulation under both the Residential Tenancies (Healthy Homes Standards) Regulations 2019 as well as the information required as part of the Residential Tenancies (Smoke Alarms and Insulation) Regulations 2016.

-Information required for ventilation standard
+The ventilation standard

-• A statement that each habitable space in the premises has one or more openable windows or doors (that meet the requirements detailed in the ventilation section).
+• A statement that each habitable space in the premises has one or more openable windows or doors (that meet the requirements detailed in the ventilation section):

 • Details of how the home complies with the ventilation requirement.
 All kitchens and bathrooms must have an extractor fan vented to the outside or the home must have a qualifying ventilation system that continuously extracts to the outdoors from the kitchen(s) or bathroom(s).

-• If complying by extractor fans this must include the diameter or exhaust capacity of each extractor fan installed in any kitchen or bathroom
+• If complying by extractor fans this must include the diameter or exhaust capacity of each extractor fan installed in any kitchen or bathroom.

 • If complying by using a qualifying ventilation system the statement must include a brief description of how the ventilation meets the definition of qualifying ventilation system to meet the standard.
 The description must also include it’s exhaust capacity.
-For example the date consent was given and how it extracts air to the outside.
+For example, the date consent was given and how it extracts air to the outside.

 Information required for moisture and drainage standard